davdar/maam/writeup/pldi15.markdown

 In traditional AAM, `tick` is defined to have access to all of `Σ`.
 This comes from the generality of the framework--to account for all possibile `tick` functions.
-We only discuss instantiating `OAddr` to support k-CFA, so we specialize the `Σ` parameter to `Exp × KAddr`.
+We only discuss instantiating `Addr` to support k-CFA, so we specialize the `Σ` parameter to `Exp × KAddr`.
-Also in AAM is the opaque function `alloc : Var × Time → OAddr`.
+Also in AAM is the opaque function `alloc : Var × Time → Addr`.
 Because we will only ever use the identity function for `alloc`, we omit its abstraction and instantiation in our development.

 Remarkably, we need not state laws for `tick`.